 Instead, here are four golden rules to bear in mind that should help keep you on the straight and narrow and help you ensure that you continue to have the chance to get money on for as long as possible.

 (1) No blatant thieving!

 There’s a reason we made this number one – nothing will mark your card like being seen to try to dip your hand in the till when the shopkeeper isn’t watching.
 By this we mean betting on events that have already started or finished, taking blatantly wrong prices that are clearly palpable error and expecting to get paid, or equivalent behaviour in shops, such as constantly trying to rob prices that have already been cut, slow counting, or any of the other blatant pieces of robbery that go on.
 Let’s be clear about this – the bookie may have made a mistake here, but it’s still stealing.
-If a shop attendant turns their back and leaves the till open, that’s a mistake too – but it doesn’t excuse dipping your hand in and pocketing a handful of tenners.
+If a shop attendant turns their back and leaves the till open, that’s a mistake too – but it doesn’t excuse dipping your hand in and pocketing some cash.

 Bookies understand the difference between someone trying to play fair and somebody trying to take advantage, and they’ll know that there’s nothing to be gained in trying to accommodate those who are happy to go down this morally dubious road.

 (2) Value your accounts

 Just as the bookmaker appreciates the value of a new account, so the punter should be able to appreciate the importance of being able to get a bet on with a good service provider at your convenience.
 Everybody wants to make money, but try to be aware of how things will be perceived from the other side.